How Much Do Porcelain Veneers Cost in Nashville?

 4. Whiten First

-If you want a brighter smile, whiten your natural teeth before veneer work.
-We color-match the porcelain to your teeth at the time it’s placed, so whitening afterward leaves a mismatch.
-Whiten to your target shade first, then we match the veneers to it.
+Porcelain gets color-matched to the natural teeth at the time it’s placed, so whitening afterward leaves a mismatch.
+Whiten to your target shade first, then match the veneers to it.

 5. Choose an Experienced Cosmetic Dentist